-- Survey Monkey.
+Survey Monkey.
 Personal research is a goldmine for digital content research.
 Creating your own data allows us to produce articles and infographics and obtain external links through other sites that are interested in our data.
-To simplify the process of obtaining information, use a tool like SurveyMonkey to make a survey and send it to your users.
+To simplify the process of obtaining information, use a tool like SurveyMonkey to create a survey and send it to your users.
 Thanks to its multiple customization options, it is a great solution for all types of content creators.

-- Hubspot's Topic Generator Blog.
-Another very interesting tool for when inspiration fails us.Ideation couldn’t be simpler: write a few keywords related to your blog and it will give you a whole week of titles and ideas for your articles.
-Surely there are a lot that you would never have thought of!
+Hubspot's Blog Ideas Generator.
+Ideation couldn’t be simpler: write a few keywords related to your blog and it will give you a whole week of titles and ideas for your articles.
+Surely there is a lot that you would never have thought of!

-- Quora.
+Quora.
 Probably the biggest question and answer platform in the world.
 I can tell you, its quality has nothing to do with that of Yahoo Answers.
 You can use it when searching for ideas (what are users asking about your company’s topics?) or to build your reputation as an expert.

-- Evernote.
+Evernote.
 For many digital content creators, Evernote is like a second brain.
-Here you can organize and keep up to date all the information you need to create your articles, from to-do lists to links and drafts.
+Here you can organize and keep up to date on all the information you need to create your articles, from to-do lists to links and drafts.
 Your own personal library where you can write down and save everything that inspires you.

 To be sure you’re talking about what's trending with your target audience, take a look at these tools:

 Google Trends.
 An easy and intuitive way to view the popularity and evolution of different keywords.
 This tool is a must among experts in SEO, but can also be very useful to stay up to date on the issues that matter most to your audience.
 Just enter a keyword and you will get a lot of related terms together with your level of interest (monthly searches).

-- SemRush.
+Semrush.
 A tool designed especially for SEO that can help you optimize your content.

-- Templates for Hubspot Articles.
+Templates for Hubspot Articles.
 Once again, Hubspot saves the day to help you create more effective articles.
-In this case, you have at your disposal a series of templates for different types of articles, such as a tutorials or a post based on lists.
+In this case, you have at your disposal a series of templates for different types of articles, such as a tutorial or a post based on lists.
 The templates give you the structure and you just have to worry about filling in your content.

-- Infogram.
+Infogram.
 If you need to create infographics to make your data a bit more attractive, this is the tool for you!
 It is compatible with Excel and its responsive design makes it perfectly adaptable to different devices.

-- Canva.
+Canva.
 This tool for creating digital content is an absolute favorite among this compilation of tools.
 Canva allows you to create all kinds of images in a very simple way for any digital content you can think of.
 In Canva you can find many predesigned images and elements and adapt them to the standard sizes of websites and social networks.
 It also includes options to create infographics and presentations.

-- Picktochart.
+Picktochart.
 To create your own infographics without making your life complicated.
-My favorite choice for infographic creation!
+My favorite choice for infographic creation.

 You have created amazing content, now it's time to make sure that it actually gets to your users.
-These free content marketing tools will help you:
+These free content marketing tools will help you!

 Buffer.
 Program your content in the most progressive way to make them significantly more efficient and increase engagement.
-With Tweriod you can organize your posts on Twitter, Facebook, Google+ and LinkedIn (Pinterest is only available with the premium version).
+With Tweriod you can organize your posts on Twitter, Facebook, Google+, and LinkedIn (Pinterest is only available with the premium version).